-So they decided to follow Hong Kong, but do everything on a grander scale. ( however, mainland China is still a single party government ).
+So they decided to follow Hong Kong, but do everything on a grander scale while remaining a single party government ).

 And basically, that is the world we live in today.
 With companies like Alibaba and its offshoot Ali express being two of the biggest exporters of goods to the West.

 Alibaba is also a big importer of goods into China and some other Asian countries.
-Bangood is probably the third one, however it mostly wholesales products from Hong Kong, Malaysia and India.
+Bangood is the third one, however it mostly wholesales products from Hong Kong, Malaysia and India.
+Tic Tok is another.